 Examiners will use their academic judgement to ensure that appropriate USMs are awarded and may use further statistics to check that the marks assigned fairly reflect the students' performances on a paper.

 The USMs awarded to a candidate for the papers offered in Part A will be carried forward into a classification as described below.
-Paper A2 will have twice the weight of Papers A0, A1, A3-A11 and ASO in this calculation.
-For candidates who have opted to offer 6 long options (papers A3-A11), the two lowest scoring long option papers will be given a weight of 0.5.
 Part A is not classified separately.

 Qualitative Class Descriptors